Home

 Typography

-I’ve played it safe by choosing the Inter typeface by Rasmus Andersson.
-It is a wonderful project which aims to be the Helvetica of the digital world, by prioritizing readability on screens.
-The project has been very successful and even though it is quite new, you can already find it everywhere, even in NASA instrumentation.
+I played it safe by choosing the Inter typeface by Rasmus Andersson.
+It is a wonderful project that aims to be the Helvetica of the digital world by prioritizing readability on screens.
+The project has been very successful, and even though it is quite new, you can already find it everywhere, including NASA instrumentation.

 After trying different weights I settled on 300 - Light.